-&lt;sup>15 The information proxy is constructed as follows.
-Consider the following regression $\pi_t = p_0 + p_1 N L A G I + p_2 N L A G I + p_3 N L A G I + w_t$ ultimately to ban, the privilege enjoyed by these traders both to trade on their personal account and to execute customers' orders.
-A central argument for banning dual trading is that dual traders are informed traders, front running on their customers' orders for private gain.
+The current investigation follows on the heels of a renewed legislative interest in whether to curb, and ultimately to ban, the privilege enjoyed by dual traders in the futures markets both to trade on their personal account and to execute their customers' orders.
+A central argument for banning dual trading is that dual traders are informed traders, front running their customers' orders for private gain.
 We find no evidence to support such claims.
-In fact, the emergent profile of a dual trader is that of an uninformed trader trading primarily for liquidity provision and inventory rebalancing reasons.
+In fact, the emergent profile of a dual trader is that of an uninformed trader trading primarily for liquidity provision and inventory rebalancing.
 Regulators will, therefore, need to proceed with caution before implementing any restrictions on own account trading by dual traders.